You understand that the equipment you have on your job site is highly valuable and so do criminals in your area.

 Alternatively, light towers that illuminate the entire location could dissuade thieves from entering your jobsite at all.

 Dishonest employees can help criminals access heavy equipment.
-Building a rapport with individuals, as well as making a point to stay up to date on job progress can deter crime, The Balance pointed out.
+Building a rapport with individuals and making a point to stay up to date on job progress can deter crime, The Balance pointed out.

 There are multiple benefits of being actively involved in tracking job progress and taking note of individual accomplishments.
-First, you’ll have a clear idea of how the project is coming along, which can help in reporting and benchmarking.
+You’ll have a clear idea of how the project is coming along, which can help in reporting and benchmarking.

 Finally, when employees know that you’re paying close attention to job progress, equipment and resources, it’s less likely that workers will commit crimes against the company, or assist others in doing so.